waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **define_agent**: Creates or updates a custom agent.
 - **delete_agent**: Deletes a custom agent.
 - **run_code**: Executes a single-use Python script.

-## Corrected Misunderstandings
-- The 'Poké Ball machine' in Elm's lab was a hallucination.
-- Hallucinated a warp at (9, 35) on Route 30.
-There is no warp there.

-## Key Items
-- **BERRY**: Received from a man in a house on Route 30.
-Heals a Pokémon.
-- **MART_SHELF**: Impassable.
-(Verified by pathfinder consistently treating it as a wall)

-### Tile Traversal and Movement Rules (Additions)
-- **LONG_GRASS**: Traversable, likely contains wild Pokémon.
-(Hypothesis, needs verification)
-- **WATER**: Impassable without a specific ability (like Surf).
-(Hypothesis, needs verification)

-## Untested Assumptions
-- The western path on Route 30 is the correct way to reach MR. POKEMON's house.
-- MR. POKEMON's house is located on Route 30 itself, not a connecting route.

-## Area and Navigation Insights (Additions)
-### Tile Traversal and Movement Rules
-- **LONG_GRASS**: Traversable, contains wild Pokémon.
-(Verified by encounters on Route 30)
-- **WATER**: Impassable without a specific ability (like Surf).
-(Hypothesis, needs verification by attempting to walk on it)

-## Discoveries & Lessons Learned (Additions)
-- Repeatedly interacting with an object (like a sign) without new results can lead to loops.
-I must dismiss dialogue before attempting to move.

-## Untested Assumptions
-- MR. POKEMON's house is located on Route 30 itself, not a connecting route.
-(About to be tested)